AustriaOfficial Name: Republic of Austria

 Local Laws & Special Circumstances

-LGBT Rights: Austria is generally safe for LGBT travelers.
+LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Austria.
 The LGBT community is well-developed in all larger cities, such as Vienna, Graz, Linz, Innsbruck, and Salzburg, and the LGBT organizations generally operate freely.
 While there is some societal prejudice against LGBT persons, especially outside of Vienna, and other major Austrian cities, the country has become more liberal with laws and social opinion concerning sexual orientation and gender identity.
 Antidiscrimination laws also apply to lesbian, gay, bisexual, and transgender (LGBT) persons and civil partnerships of same-sex couples are legal under a law, which became effective January 1, 2010, but are not equivalent to marriage.
+For more detailed information about LGBT rights in Austria, you may review Section 6 of the Department of State’s Human Rights Report.
+For further information on lesbian, gay, bisexual, and transgender (LGBT) travel, please read our LGBT Travel Information page.

 There are an adequate number of hospitals available in Austria.
 Local hospitals will not settle their accounts directly with American insurance companies.
 You must pay the bill to the local hospital and later claim a refund from the insurance carrier in the United States.
 Medicare payments are not available outside the United States.